charmoniumQ/PROBE/docs/benchmark_suite/README.md

 -->

 - *We show that simple performance models are insufficient to capture the complexity of provenance collector overheads*:
-  We use linear models for predicting the overhead of \$X application in \$Y provenance collector based on \$X application's performance characteristics (e.g., number of file syscalls per second).
+  We use linear models for predicting the overhead of an application in particular provenance collector based on the application's performance characteristics (e.g., number of file syscalls per second).
-  Despite trying linear regression, with and without rank reduction, with and without feature selection, our best model is still quite inaccurate, showing performance overhead of application \$X in provenance collector \$Y is not as simple as features of \$X times features of \$Y.
+  Despite trying linear regression, with and without rank reduction, with and without feature selection, our best model is still quite inaccurate, showing performance overhead of provenance collector is not as simple.

-The remainder of the paper is structured as follows. [^RMM: Outline paper structure here.]
+The remainder of the paper is structured as follows.
+In \Cref{background}, we motivate the value of provenance and the pros/cons of system-level provenance compared to application- and workflow-level provenance.

 # Background